Welcome to Gather 10!

 The place where our great big church becomes a great small church!

-If you’re interested in learning more about the Gather 10/ Small Group program, contact Ann Rose at email@example.com
+If you are interested in learning more about this ministry, contact Ann Rose at email@example.com.

 Download the latest Discussion Questions below!

 Please feel free to print out the Prayer Intentions page to write down any prayer intentions from you or members of your group.